+Before

+using your

+wall oven

+Write

-Before using your wall oven Read this manual carefully.
+Read this manual carefully.
 It is intended to help you operate and maintain your new wall oven properly.

 Keep it handy for answers to your questions.

 If you don't understand something or need more help, there is a list of toll-free consumer service numbers included in the back section of this manual.

+OR

+Visit our Website at: ge.com

+Write

+down the

+model &

+serial

+numbers

-OR Visit our Website at: monogram.com Write down the model & You'll find them on a label on the side trim or on the front of the (lower) oven behind the oven door.
-Before sending in this card, please write these numbers here: serial numbers Fill out and return the Consumer Product Registration Card that is packed with this product.
-Model Number • Serial Number Use these numbers in any correspondence or service calls concerning your wall oven.
-If you received a damaged wall oven Immediately contact the dealer (or builder) that sold you the wall oven.
-Save time & money Before you request service, check the Problem Solver in the back of this manual.
+You'll find them on a label on the side trim or on the front of the (lower) oven behind the oven door.

+Fill out and return the Consumer Product Registration Card that is packed with this product.
+If you cannot find it, please send in the duplicate card printed in the back of this manual.
+Before sending in this card, please write these numbers here:

+Model Number

+Serial Number

+Use these numbers in any correspondence or service calls concerning your wall oven.

+If you received a damaged wall oven

+Immediately contact the dealer (or builder) that sold you the wall oven.

+Save time & money

+Before you request service, check the Problem Solver in the back of this manual.

 It lists causes of minor operating problems that you can correct yourself.

-If you need To obtain service, see the Consumer Services page in the back of this manual.
-NEXT, if you are still not pleased, write all the details-including your phone number-to: service We're proud of our service and want you to be pleased.
+If you need service

+To obtain service, see the Consumer Services page in the back of this manual.

+We're proud of our service and want you to be pleased.
 If for some reason you are not happy with the service you receive, here are the steps to follow for further help.
-Manager, Customer Relations GE Appliances Appliance Park Louisville, KY 40225